 Anyone can become a successful foster parent with a little education, flexibility, and commitment.
 There are, however, some important points to consider before signing up for a Foster Care Orientation:

 - Fosters can last for as little as 2 weeks or as long as 6-8 weeks depending on the case.

 - Foster animals must be kept separate from any resident animals.

 - Foster parents will need to commit to spending a designated amount of time with their foster animal, depending on their needs.

 - Foster parents must be able to bring their animals in to our Veterinary Center for regular check-ups and urgent care.

 - Foster parents must agree to return their foster animals to the shelter at the end of the foster period.

-If you would like more information about how to become a foster parent, please complete our Foster Program Application form or contact our Foster Care Coordinator at (415) 568-3065.
+If you would like more information about how to become a foster parent, please email our Foster Care Coordinator or call us directly at (415) 568-3065.